-The European Union (EU) has decided to allocate a large budget for the development of this legal instrument as well as for the organization of ECOSAP.13 However, for administrative reasons, the budget has still not been entirely disbursed.
-Civil society in West Africa, led by Oxfam International,14 has prepared a preliminary draft convention that was presented in March 2005 at a conference in Bamako.
-Following a process of amendments and improvements, the text was to be submitted for adoption during the Summit of Heads of State, to be held in Niamey in December 2005.
+The European Union (EU) has decided to allocate a large budget for the development of this legal instrument as well as for the organization of ECOSAP.
+However, for administrative reasons, the budget has still not been entirely disbursed.
+Civil society in West Africa, led by Oxfam International, has prepared a preliminary draft convention that was presented in March 2005 at a conference in Bamako.
+The ECOWAS Executive Secretariat designated two international consultants to draw up a draft convention, renewing the spirit of the ECOWAS Moratorium and considering recommendations formulated in the civil society and PCASED drafts.
+The draft document was reviewed by a panel of international and independent experts in Abuja in March 2006.
+The Governmental Experts' Meeting held in Bamako in May 2006 was the last reviewing step before the amended draft convention is submitted for adoption during the Summit of Heads of State to be held by June 2006.